vishal-d/eReader/README.md

 # eReader
-An eReader web application using Java script and HTML
+An eReader web application using jQuery